matheusmaldaner/DeepUnrollNet/README.md

 You can find detailed usage instructions for training your own models and using pretrained models below.

-If you find our code, datatsets or paper useful, please consider citing:
+If you find our code, datasets or paper useful, please consider citing:
 ```
 @InProceedings{Liu2020CVPR,
   author = {Peidong Liu and Zhaopeng Cui and Viktor Larsson and Marc Pollefeys},